- As low as $210/Night

 About the Area

-Arcadian Shores, a neighborhood in Myrtle Beach, is home to this apartment.
+Located on the beach, this apartment is in Arcadian Shores, a neighborhood in Myrtle Beach.
 Barefoot Landing and Broadway at the Beach are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Ripley's Aquarium and SkyWheel Myrtle Beach.
 Looking to enjoy an event or a game while in town?
 See what's going on at Broadway Grand Prix, or consider a night out at Burroughs & Chapin Pavilion Place.

 Special Instructions